EECS376-S2015-LabAlpha/cwru-ros-pkg-hydro/catkin/src/cwru_376_student/steering_wcb38/README.md

 A steering algorithm that converts lateral, heading and trip-dist errors into a Twist.

-### LINEAR
+### Speed Correction

-speed correction = -k*atan(j*trip_dist_err)
+speed correction = k*atan(j*trip_dist_err)
  k is the maximum correction factor j is the sensitivity correction (larger for faster changes)

  This gives a stable adjustment to speed based on how ahead or behind the robot is on its path.
 There is a known maximum (range of atan).

- This is directly added to the requested/desired velocity.
-Note, this may be forced to 0 if the modified heading error is too large.
+### Linear Velocity

+Linear velocity is determined by adding the speed correction directly to the desired state velocity.
+If the robot is behind, the robot will accelerate ahead to catch up, and vice versa.

+twist_cmd_.linear.x = des_state_vel_+speed_correction;

+### Heading Error

+The heading error was revised to account for lateral error.
+The equation for this is as follows:

+heading_err = min_dang(des_state_phi+atan(2*lateral_err) - odom_phi)

+ - min_dang = minimizes the angle, so that it will, for example, turn left from heading of 1 degree to heading of 359 degrees instead of turning 358 degrees to the right.
+ - des_state_phi = published desired state heading
+ - odom_phi = published current heading in odom
+ - atan(2*laterall_err) = this is a correction that maps any lateral error to an adjustment of up to 90 degrees (directly facing/perpendicular to desired state x,y path). the *2 factor scales the adjustment so that it will be approximately 90 degrees at 1 meter of lateral error.

 ### Angular

+Angular velocity is determined with proportional control based directly on the heading error calculation.

-desired_heading = -k*atan(j*lateral_err)
+twist_cmd_.angular.z = heading_err*1
- k is the correction magnitude (usually 1) j is the sensitivity correction (larger for faster changes)

- This gives a stable adjustment to the desired heading to correct for lateral error.
-The maximum angle is going to be 90 deg (1.57 radians) perpendicular to the path for large lateral error.
- The steering correction/modified heading error is the difference between this and the heading error.
-This is converted to command_omega by the following:

-controller_omega = steering_correction*2.0*UPDATE_RATE - odom_omega

 ## Example usage

- WIP
+  rosrun steering_wcb38 simple_steering

 ## Running tests/demos